 Fast Pack Service

 As agencies face downsizing and budget cuts, their employees may not have the time or training to prepare records for transfer to the FRC.
 Many FRCs offer reimbursable staff time to help agencies organize, document, and pack shipments.
-Fast Pack service covers preparation of the SF 135, packing of boxes, and preparation of a boxed file inventory, and may also include transportation to the records center.
-Free, no-obligation cost estimates are available.
+Fast Pack service covers preparation of the records transfer request, packing of boxes, and preparation of a box list; it may also include transportation to the records center.
+Contact your FRC account manager for assistance.

 Folder Indexing Services

 FRC staff can assist your agency in completing detailed folder lists, documentation that is mandated by the Code of Federal Regulations for transfers of permanent records and unscheduled records.
 Such lists are also useful for future reference requests, since this level of detail helps your agency's staff more easily identify the records to be recalled.
 Please contact your FRC account manager for more details.